 Non-consensual sexual intercourse is a form of sexual violence/assault that consists of any sexual penetration however slight, of the vagina, anus, or mouth, by a man or woman upon a man or a woman that is without consent and/or by force.
 Intercourse includes: vaginal penetration by a penis, anal penetration by a penis, and oral copulation (mouth to genital contact or genital to mouth contact), no matter how slight the penetration or contact.

 - Sexual Exploitation

-Sexual exploitation is a form of sexual violence/assault that occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
-Examples of sexual exploitation include, but are not limited to: Invasion of sexual privacy; prostituting another student; non-consensual video or audio-taping of sexual activity; going beyond the boundaries of consent (such as letting your friends hide in the closet to watch you having consensual sex); engaging in voyeurism; knowingly transmitting a sexually transmitted disease (such as HIV); exposing one’s genitals in non-consensual circumstances; inducing another to expose their genitals.
+Sexual exploitation is a form of sexual violence/assault that occurs when a person takes non-consensual or abusive sexual advantage of another for the person’s own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Examples of sexual exploitation include, but are not limited to: Invasion of sexual privacy; prostituting another; non-consensual video or audio-taping of sexual activity; going beyond the boundaries of consent (such as letting your friends hide in the closet to watch you having consensual sex); engaging in voyeurism; knowingly transmitting a sexually transmitted disease (such as HIV); exposing one’s genitals in non-consensual circumstances; inducing another to expose their genitals.